brkc/brkc.github.io/README.md

 ## Experience

-**Blaize Inc.**, Web Application Developer (2020-)<br> <small>Stack: React, Redux, JavaScript, TypeScript, Material UI, CSS, SASS, Figma, Node.js, Cypress, Jenkins</small>

-Working on AI Studio, a no-code AI software platform, written in TypeScript React.
-Some tools written in Node.js.
+**Blaize Inc.**, Web Application Developer (2020-)<br> Working on AI Studio, a no-code AI software platform for web.
+Frontend written in React.

 - Implementing UX designs using Material UI with Figma as reference.
 - Created interactive inference page with image classification, object